cloudsecuritynz/f5ohs/usage_examples.md

-#### NOTE - if writing to a file on a Windows system, either use double backslash or prefix the quoted filename with r to denote a raw string in python:
+#### NOTE - if writing to a file on a Windows system, either use double backslash or prefix the quoted filename with r to denote a raw string in Python:
 * filePath="C:\\f5snapshot\\F5devicename_date.txt"
 * filePath=**r**"C:\f5snapshot\F5devicename_date.txt"